 Hurley is a very small town located in the state of New Mexico.
 With a population of 1,232 people and just one neighborhood, Hurley is the 103rd largest community in New Mexico.
-Hurley has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Hurley has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Hurley is a blue-collar town, with 36.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Hurley, you'll notice that it is more blue-collar than most other communities in America.
+36.48% of Hurley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hurley is a town of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Hurley who work in food service (11.66%), sales jobs (10.17%), and healthcare (9.93%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.34% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.